-For the last eight years, Tanager has worked closely with farming communities in India, co-creating sustainable supply chain projects with forward-thinking corporations and foundations, including Mars Wrigley Confectionery, Walmart Foundation and United Nations Development Programme.
+For the last eight years, Tanager has worked closely with farming communities in India, co-creating sustainable supply chain projects with forward-thinking corporations and foundations.
 In the course of this work, we have seen firsthand how women are essential to Indian agriculture but regularly face inequality, disrespect, and a lack of financial and social mobility.
 Along with our partners, Tanager is committed to improving outcomes for women farmers through our projects.
 To explain Tanager’s approach to improving outcomes for women, it is first necessary to look at the root causes of the problem.

 Tanager has conducted extensive research on gender inequality in India and around the world, including a compendium of good practices around gender training and gender analyses.
 We know that the everyday role of women in Indian agriculture is multifaceted and intensive.
 Women are involved in every aspect of work on the farm.
 Women prepare the fields, sow seeds, spray pesticides, weed, protect the crop from pests, and harvest.
 Women are also involved in the business side of farming.
 Women in our projects routinely sell their farm’s produce to middlemen, or in village markets, even despite restrictions on where women can travel and a lack of access to market information.